sylhare/sylhare.github.io/_posts/2022/2022-04-08-Custom-graphql-scalar.md

 GraphQL has been fairly established, so in most case the scalars that you need outside from those out of the box might already be existing in the language of your choice.

-Don't bother reinventing the wheel and go check for graphQL scalar on [GitHub][4] or other platforms for open-source implementations of the scalars you need.
+Don't bother reinventing the wheel and go check for GraphQL scalar on [GitHub][4] or other platforms for open-source implementations of the scalars you need.

 [1]: https://www.apollographql.com/docs/apollo-server/schema/custom-scalars/